SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

         --8<-- "s1_development_environment/exercise_files/final_exercise/data_solution.py"
         ```

-3. Implement training and evaluation of your model in `main.py` script.
+3. Implement training and evaluation of your model in the `main.py` script.
 The `main.py` script should be able to take
-    additional subcommands indicating if the model should be trained or evaluated.
+    additional subcommands indicating if the model is being trained or evaluated.
 It will look something like this:

     ```bash
     python main.py train --lr 1e-4